aditi-18/IssueTracker-Application-MERN/README.md

 ### Chap2-Result SnapShot
 ![](/ReadMeImages/Ch2.PNG)

-#### Problems faced in this chapter
+### Problems faced in this chapter
--Working with babel.
+*Working with babel.
--Working on the "Older Browsers Support" section.
+*Working on the "Older Browsers Support" section.
--Adding snapshots to the README file.
+*Adding snapshots to the README file.